 We’re changing the way we do education at Canterbury Christ Church University.
 We know that students need more than just a degree to succeed.
 Employers are looking for dynamic, open-minded graduates who can adapt, innovate, and collaborate.

-Our University is known for providing the skills and knowledge employers value – in fact, we’re number one in the UK for graduates going into employment after their degree .
+Our University is known for providing the skills and knowledge employers value – in fact, we’re in the top 20 in the UK for graduates going into employment after their degree (according to the HESA Graduate Outcomes Survey, 2024).

 But we know that we need to stay ahead of the curve and continue to deliver outstanding outcomes and experience for all our students.